 CATEGORY B QUESTION 3 - What rights and responsibilities should domain name registrants that use privacy/proxy services have?
 What obligations should ICANN-accredited privacy/proxy service providers have in managing these rights and responsibilities?
 Clarify how transfers, renewals, and PEDNR policies should apply.

 WG Conclusion: All rights, responsibilities and obligations for registrants as well as those of accredited P/P service providers would need to be clearly communicated in the P/P registration agreement, including a provider’s obligations in managing those rights and responsibilities and any specific requirements applying to transfers and renewals of a domain name.
-In addition, all accredited P/P service providers must disclose to their customers the conditions under which the service may be terminated in the event of a transfer of the domain name, and how requests for transfers of a domain name are handled.
+In particular, all accredited P/P service providers must disclose to their customers the conditions under which the service may be terminated in the event of a transfer of the domain name, and how requests for transfers of a domain name are handled.
 Further details as to minimum requirements for rights, responsibilities and obligations may need to be developed.

 The WG also recommends that it be mandatory for all accredited P/P service providers to relay to their customers any notices required under the RAA or an ICANN Consensus Policy (see the main text under Category E in this Section 7 for additional recommendations regarding relay).